ronilmitra7/cs-180-team-project/README.md

 ### Instructions

 You can compile each class using the terminal and you can run the local test cases to test the functionality of each class.
+For the Server and Client, run Server.java first and then run Client.java and then complete the intro panel, where you either log in or sign up.
+After that, it will give you choices and you can test the different operations on the menu.
+After running the Server and Client successfully, server console should print whether the user's action is successful or not.

 ### Submissions
 Phase 1 submitted by Ronil Mitra